SCORING RUBRIC

 Containment of an Incident

-The control contains the impact of the (sub-)technique by preventing it from growing or impacting other systems.
+The capability contains the impact of the (sub-)technique by preventing it from growing or impacting other systems.
 Minimizes the impact of an incident but requires additional mitigation action to be performed to completely mitigate the threat.

 Example(s): Quarantine file, Account Disable